Freddo42/DnD-Enduwolf/README.md

 # DnD-Enduwolf
-These repository will house the historian records for DnD for Enduwolf's campaign
+These repository will house the historian records for DnD within Enduwolf's campaign

 ### Roles
 **Loot Master:**    [Gemmel]():Bob